|Jul 15, 2024 - Jul 21, 2024||7 days - 6 nights|

 Guiding this trip will be lead guide Becki Penrose.
 Read more about her guiding experience here.

-Arrive in Switzerland and transfer by train and cable car to our meeting point in the mountain village of Mürren.
-A gem of a village in one of the most beautiful locations in the Alps, Mürren is quiet and peaceful, and has remained blissfully car-free.
-It’s also got some of our favorite trail running trails, anywhere in the region!
-We’ll meet for dinner the first day and talk about the trip to come.
+Arrive in Switzerland and transfer by train and cable car to our meeting point in the mountain village of Mürren, which is quiet and peaceful, and has remained blissfully car-free.

 Today, we’ll transfer to the mountain town of Grindelwald.
 Our bags will move separately, and we’ll be free to pick a route and run to Grindelwald via a number of interesting options.
 We might even decide to give the Chamois Trophy Run a try, in the village of Wengen!

-Grindelwald – One favorite run, and a classic trail in the region, starts with an historic cogwheel train ride to Schynige Platte, perched high on a ridge with incredible mountain views to the south and birds-eye lake views to the north.
+Today’s classic trail starts with a historic cogwheel train ride to Schynige Platte, perched high on a ridge with incredible mountain views to the south, and birds-eye lake views to the north.

-Grindelwald – Today is race day!
+Today is race day!
 We have a limited number of spaces available if you want to join one of three Eiger Ultra races (16, 35, and 51 km).
-If you like, take the day off to relax, watch the races, or try a solo run around another valley, like the Haslital, a beautiful valley just over the Grosse Scheidegg pass from Grindelwald, which offers miles of quiet alpine trails, with small lakes, rustic dairy farms and impressive mountains.
+Or, if you like, take the day off to relax, watch the races, or try a solo run around another valley.

 Today we say our good-byes before hopping on the train to either Geneva or Zurich.